ryanwebber/u/README.md

 This allows for the entire script configuration directory to be source controlled, including the script runner, templates, and the user scripts themselves.

-A manifest file is used to track all scripts and templates, and can be easily modified by hand to.
+A manifest file is used to track all scripts and templates and can easily be modified by hand.